Sony A7R III versus Canon 1D X Mark II

 - Longer lasting: Gets more shots (1210 versus 650) out of a single battery charge.

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the A7R III emerges as the winner of the contest (11 : 9 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the A7R III is the clear winner of the match-up (14 : 9 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the A7R III or the 1DX Mark II handle or perform in practice.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the A7R III and the 1DX Mark II in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is where reviews by experts come in.
+This is why hands-on reviews by experts are important.
 The table below summarizes the assessments of some of the best known camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.